bdcorps/candymail/README.md

   <img src="https://github.com/bdcorps/candymail/blob/main/web.PNG?raw=true" />
 </p>

+## New in 1.0.8
+1. Added `unsubscribe` support.
+Every email is appended with `Click here to unsubscribe` link by default.
+2. Added HTML support.

 ## Features
 1. **Portable**: Create, share and reuse email marketing strategies between different products
 2. **Simple to use**: Time to send, subject, body of the emails can all be set up in a single JSON file